-Recently the organization received news that United Nations Women, partnering with Women Win, has selected Fight for Peace for a training program.
-Diana wants to take advantage of the opportunity to provide training on women’s health, economic empowerment, and nonviolent communication, among other areas.
-Afterward, she would like to launch a national campaign on gender awareness.
+In its growth, the organization received news that United Nations Women, partnered with Women Win, selected Fight for Peace for a training program.
+Diana wanted to take advantage of the opportunity to provide training on women’s health, economic empowerment, and nonviolent communication, among other areas.
+She is also working on launching a national campaign on gender awareness.

 Romina Bongiovanni, earned media director for Saatchi & Saatchi Los Angeles, is the ideal mentor for Diana.
 For more than a decade, Romina has built and led campaigns on behalf of clients that include many of the world’s top brands, such as Pepsi, DirecTV, Starbucks, and Xbox.
-A former president of the Hispanic Public Relations Association (HPRA) and established Latina leader, her experience in the marketing, advertising, and business worlds will be vital for Diana as she maximizes the impact of Fight for Peace across Brazil.
-Romina will especially work to support Diana in developing key marketing and networking strategies to promote the organization’s empowering projects.
-Through their partnership, we are sure that Diana and Fight for Peace will continue to make their impact felt throughout the most vulnerable areas of Brazil.
+A former president of the Hispanic Public Relations Association (HPRA) and established Latina leader, her experience in the marketing, advertising, and business worlds are vital for Diana as she maximizes the impact of Fight for Peace across Brazil.
+Romina has especially worked to support Diana in developing key marketing and networking strategies to promote the organization’s empowering projects.
+Through their partnership, Diana and Fight for Peace will continue to make their impact felt throughout the most vulnerable areas of Brazil.

 It is hard to believe that Natalia Zbirnea’s career as a marathon runner began with a clever piece of bargaining from her longtime coach.